Glenroy - West

 Glenroy - West has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 21 projects likely to impact the area.
-Key projects include Glenroy Structure Plan, 71 May Street Townhouses, 60 Daley Street Townhouses, and Glenroy College Modernisation, with the following list detailing those most relevant.
+AreaSearch has identified 22 projects likely to impact the area.
+Notable ones include Glenroy Structure Plan, 71 May Street Townhouses, 60 Daley Street Townhouses, and Glenroy College Modernisation.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.